 There were at least 96 pairs of brothers who served with the Australian Imperial Force and died at Gallipoli.
-Below is just one of their stories.
+For one family, the death toll was even worse

 The Gallipoli Campaign took place on the Gallipoli peninsula in Turkey between 25 April 1915 and 9 January 1916, costing the lives of over 8,000 Australians.

 Twenty-five pairs of brothers were actually killed on the same day, while another five pairs died just one day apart.